knative/docs/blog/docs/articles/aws_to_func_migration.md

 }
 ```

-You see a two functions here, the `handler` function for the custom application logic and a `main` function which calls some AWS Lambda APIs and registers the custom handler with it.
-The signature of the `handler` references the standard `Context` and an `S3Event` from the AWS Lambda SDK.
-In order to be able to run the function you need a two vendor specific dependencies.
-The `main` function is also not specific to the actual program, but more technically needed in order have the custom `handler` receive events.
+You see two functions here: `handler` for the custom application logic and `main` which calls some AWS Lambda APIs which register the custom handler.
+The signature of `handler` references the standard `Context` and an `S3Event` from the AWS Lambda SDK.
+In order to be able to run the function one needs two vendor-specific dependencies and a `main` function.
+These are not directly related to the actual program, but are necessary technical plumbing in order start the custom `handler` and register it to receive events.

 ## A much simpler Knative Function for AWS S3